-A regional geothermal exploration study funded by EU has started in November 2013 for the three countries, Democratic Republic of Congo, Burundi and Rwanda.
+A regional geothermal exploration study funded by EU started in November 2013 for the three countries, Democratic Republic of Congo, Burundi and Rwanda.
 The consultancy firm hired for this project is Reykjavik Geothermal (RG).
 Great Lakes Energy Agency (EGL) is mandated for the implementation of this regional project.
-Detailed geo-scientific surveys for the three countries are completed.
-Drilling of thermal gradient wells in the Rwandan part is planned to start by end November 2015.